Zalo-MiniApp/zaui-shop/README.md

   - **`components`**: reusable components written in React.JS
   - **`css`**: Stylesheets, pre-processors also supported
-  - **`pages`**: a Page is also a component but will act as an entire view and must be registered inside `app-config.json` (https://mini.zalo.me/docs/framework/getting-started/app-config/#pages).
+  - **`pages`**: a Page is also a component but will act as an entire view and must be registered inside `app.tsx` (https://mini.zalo.me/docs/zaui/components/router/ZMPRouter/).
   - **`services`**: reusable logic for complex tasks that should be separated from your component, such as fetching API, getting location from Zalo or caching stuff,...
   - **`utils`**: reusable utility functions, such as math function, get image url, etc,...
   - **`dummy`**: create dummy data for this template such as stores and products data,...